-The most frequent assessment after any trauma for patients presenting to the emergency is of head injury, a common method used to assess head injury is Glasgow Coma Scale (GCS),2head injury is also assessed by the history of loss of consciousness, episodes of vomiting, any Ear Nose Throat (ENT) bleeding, rhinorrhea, otorrhea, raccoon eyes, andecchymosis behind ear.
+The most frequent assessment after any trauma for patients presenting to the emergency is of head injury, a common method used to assess head injury is Glasgow Coma Scale (GCS),2 head injury is also assessed by the history of loss of consciousness, episodes of vomiting, any Ear Nose Throat (ENT) bleeding, rhinorrhea, otorrhea, raccoon eyes, andecchymosis behind the ear.

 Historically, the Skull radiograph was an important diagnostic tool in the management of patients withhead injuries, with the recent advent of computed tomography (CT), skull radiographs are now consideredless valuable in the management of head trauma.
 Although plain films may show the majority of skull fractures, they are inadequate in the evaluation of the intracranial structures.
-A normal skull radiograph doesn't exclude brain injury, hemorrhage, or even fractures.3 The arrival of CT in the 1970s transformed the diagnosticapproach and management of head injury among many other things.
+A normal skull radiograph doesn't exclude brain injury, hemorrhage, or even fractures3.
+The arrival of CT in 1970s transformed the diagnostic approach and management of head injury among many other things.
 Early diagnosis and rapid treatment, for which CT has shown to be an invaluable tool, can reduce the likelihood of fatality or impairment in individuals who have suffered head trauma.
-This has made possible emergency neurosurgical interventions, resulting in significant improvement in morbidity and mortality in head trauma cases4.On the other hand, Magnetic Resonance Imaging (MRI) can accurately evaluate intracerebral lesions but unlike CT, it is not readily available in an emergency setting.
+This has made possible emergency neurosurgical interventions, resulting in significant improvement in morbidity and mortality in head trauma cases.4On the other hand, Magnetic Resonance Imaging (MRI) can accurately evaluate intracerebral lesions but unlike CT, it is not readily available in an emergency setting.
+For cerebral lesions requiring quick neurosurgery choices, such as the early detection and care of extra-axial hematomas, CT is faster at capturing images, extremely sensitive and accurate, and is not contraindicated in the presence of metallic foreign bodies such as gunshot fragments.
+5 Additionally, it is more prevalent and less expensive compared to magnetic resonance imaging.
+Multislice CT has significantly reduced scan time, which greatly benefits polytraumatized patients.
+Because of these advantages, CT is regarded as the gold standard for identifying head and brain traumas.

-Received on 14-06-2022 Accepted on 27-09-2022
+Received on 11-07-2022 Accepted on 25-11-2022